 There are around 50km of cross-country skiing routes in Alpe d'Huez which are groomed for the classic (in parallel ruts) or skating style.
 These are made up of a track called the Brandes Loop (near the altiport) which is considered the easiest, a blue 10km loop called the Poutran and a red 20km track known as the Loop of the Lakes, which is the hardest of them all.
 You can access these loops if you're staying in Oz or Vaujany via the ski lifts.
 Check the cross country skiing map for a view of the trails.

 The tranquility of cross country (also known as Nordic) skiing is perfect for anyone who enjoys peace and quiet, or finds the downhill pistes too crowded or too steep.
 It is a great form of aerobic exercise and one can be as energetic or slow as you like, while the relaxed pace makes it a more tranquil way to enjoy the surroundings!
+If you have a vehicle at hand then there are lots of other little resorts dotted around.

 Fancy seeing the mountain scenery but not on those slippery planks called skis/snowboard?
 Alpe d’Huez offers the beautiful and relaxing Nordic adventure with a team of huskies.
 The routes taken consist of pedestrian trekking areas and look out points, you will be instructed on how to command the dogs with specific words such as the classic ‘Mush’!